-Read FOX 4 contest rules
+Read FOX4 contest rules

 Official Rules

-- Official Rules: To request a copy of the Rules, send a self-addressed stamped envelope to WDAF, located at 3030 Summit, Kansas City, MO 64108, by April 20, 2018.
-Written copies of these Rules are also available online at http://www.fox4kc.com or during normal business hours (7:30 am – 4:30 pm CT) at WDAF’s business offices.
+WDAF reserves the right to restrict the local winners to only persons whose primary residence is within a 60 mile radius of the affiliate’s’ office.

-- Names of Winners: For a list of prize winners, send a separate, self-addressed, stamped envelope to WDAF, located at 3030 Summit, Kansas City, MO, or appear in person at that location between normal business hours (7:30 am – 4:30 pm CT) after April 14, 2018.
-Requests for winners list must be received by May 15, 2018.
+The Contest and all of the related pages, contents and code are copyright, Second Street, and/or WDAF.
+Copying or unauthorized use of any copyrighted materials, trademarks or any other intellectual property without the express written consent of its owner is strictly prohibited.

-- Rights Reserved: The content, information, data, designs and code associated with the Sweepstakes and Sweepstakes website are protected by intellectual property and other laws.
-Any unauthorized use of copyrighted materials, trademarks, or any other intellectual property of Sponsors and/or UPICKEM without the express written consent of its owner is strictly prohibited.
-UPICKEM is a trademark of Second Street Media, Inc.
+Second Street and WDAF are not responsible for Internet crashes or slowdowns caused by network congestion, viruses, sabotage, satellite failures, phone line failures, electrical outages, natural disasters or acts of man or God.

 We want to see your ‘Happy First Birthday’ photos